musikele/musikele.github.io/_posts/2019-11-21-thinking-about-your-customer-like-a-ceo.md

 tags:
 - customers
 - work
-title: 'Thinking of customers like a CEO '
+title: Thinking of customers like a CEO
-header-img: ''
+header-img: "/images/customer.jpg"
-description: test
+description: 'customers represent the best resource of every company, but do we really care about them?
+Here''s an interesting insight of my work experience. '

 ---
-Today I'll talk about Michele-on-the-job.
+but do we reallyToday I'll talk about Michele-on-the-job.

 Some time ago I jumped on a brand new job, a _service oriented_ one, where we had many customers and we offered a **product as a service**.